insitro/insitro-research/README.md

-This is the insitro research repository, which contains public ML research code, data, and other supporting materials.
+insitro's repository for public research code and data